EthanEFung/ethanefung.github.io/content/posts/exploring-neo4j.md

 	}
 }
 ```
-Here I create a node with a label of `Team` with the defining chacteristics
+Here I create nodes with a label of `Team` with the defining chacteristics
 of having a full name, a short name, city, and tricode for each team that is received
 from the "fetchTeams" function.

-A similar process was done to load the NBA players of the 2021 season namely.
-All
+A similar process was done to load the NBA players of the 2021 season.
+Namely, all
 of the players were fetched from the NBA api, a driver and neo4j session was created
 and a transaction took place where we created nodes in our graph database of each player.